 Other stanza lengths include the sestet, and the octave.

-We've looked at how poems utilise line-breaks and stanzas to evoke a landscape, develop ideas and to present different elements, the juxtaposition of which suggests an argument.
-We've looked at poems which are about themselves – about line-breaks or poetry itself – and found that they are also about something else.
-Poetry doesn't always move in a linear fashion, following a single idea or event.
+You’ve looked at how poems utilise line-breaks and stanzas to evoke a landscape, develop ideas and to present different elements, the juxtaposition of which suggests an argument.
+You’ve looked at poems which are about themselves – about line-breaks or poetry itself – and found that they are also about something else.
+Poetry doesn’t always move in a linear fashion, following a single idea or event.
 It can jump around, moving laterally, thus making unexpected connections and doing several things at once.
 Poets are the ultimate multi-taskers.

-Let's check on how the building works are going:
+Now check on how the building works are going:

 The house that Jack or Jill might build

 which we’ve already discussed.

 These lines can, in turn, then be grouped together or divided in creative

 - poetic paragraphs called stanzas or verses …

 may contain rhymes …